Evidence for chromium hydride in the atmosphere of Hot Jupiter WASP-31b: Conclusions

 \section{Conclusions}

-In this study, a reanalysis of publicly available transmission data of the hot exoplanet WASP-31b has been conducted using the \textsc{TauREx II} retrieval framework.
-Transmission data from STIS, WFC3 and Spitzer provides spectral coverage between $0.3$ and $4.5\,\mu\mathrm{m}$.
-Assuming the simplified atmospheric representation in \textsc{TauREx} and out of the models that were fitted in this analysis, it was found that the spectrum is best explained by a model containing H$_2$O, CrH and K, in addition to H$_2$, He, a gray cloud deck and Rayleigh scattering.
-As compared to a flat model without any spectral features, a H$_2$O-only model was statistically preferred at ${\sim}3.7\sigma$ and a CrH-only model at ${\sim}3.9\sigma$.
-A model with both H$_2$O and CrH was found at ${\sim}4.4\sigma$ and ${\sim}3.2\sigma$ over the flat model and a CIA+Rayleigh scattering model respectively.
+In this study, a re-analysis of publicly available transmission data of the hot exoplanet WASP-31b has been conducted using the \textsc{TauREx II} retrieval framework.
+Transmission data from STIS, WFC3, and Spitzer provide spectral coverage between $0.3$ and $4.5\,\mu\mathrm{m}$.
+Assuming the simplified atmospheric representation in \textsc{TauREx} and out of the models that were fitted in this analysis, it was found that the spectrum is best explained by a model containing H$_2$O, CrH, and K in addition to H$_2$, He, a grey cloud deck, and Rayleigh scattering.
+As compared to a flat model without any spectral features, the H$_2$O-only model is statistically preferred at ${\sim}3.7\sigma$ and a CrH-only model at ${\sim}3.9\sigma$.
+A model with both H$_2$O and CrH was found at ${\sim}4.4\sigma$ and ${\sim}3.2\sigma$ over the flat model and a CIA+Rayleigh scattering model, respectively.
 Hence, we report the first statistical evidence for the signatures of CrH in an exoplanet atmosphere.
 Weak evidence for the addition of K to the atmospheric model was found at ${\sim}2.2\sigma$ confidence over the H$_2$O+CrH model.
-As compared to earlier studies of WASP-31b, a relatively high temperature was retrieved, which can be explained by a combined influence of fewer opacity sources and degeneracies between temperature, radius and chemical abundances.
+As compared to earlier studies of WASP-31b, a relatively high temperature was retrieved, which can be explained by a combined influence of fewer opacity sources and degeneracies between temperature, radius, and chemical abundances.

-The evidence for CrH naturally follows from its presence in brown dwarfs and is expected to be limited to planets having a temperature between $1300$ and $2000\,\mathrm{K}$.
-Cr-bearing species may play a role in the formation of clouds in exoplanet atmospheres and their detection is also an indication for the accretion of solids during the formation of a planet.
+The evidence for CrH naturally follows from its presence in brown dwarfs and is expected to be limited to planets with temperatures between $1300$ and $2000\,\mathrm{K}$.
+Cr-bearing species may play a role in the formation of clouds in exoplanet atmospheres, and their detection is also an indication of the accretion of solids during the formation of a planet.